apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HdfsRollingUpgrade.md

 In a non-HA cluster, there are a *NameNode (NN)*, a *SecondaryNameNode (SNN)* and many *DataNodes (DNs)*.
-The procedure for upgrading a non-HA cluster is similar to upgrading a HA cluster except that Step 2 "Upgrade Active and Standby *NNs*" is changed to below:
+The procedure for upgrading a non-HA cluster is similar to upgrading an HA cluster except that Step 2 "Upgrade Active and Standby *NNs*" is changed to below:

 * Upgrade *NN* and *SNN*